[−][src]Struct rusoto_lex_runtime::LexRuntimeClient

 After the user replies "Yes" to the confirmation prompt, Amazon Lex might return a conclusion statement: "Thank you, your cheese pizza has been ordered.".

 Not all Amazon Lex messages require a response from the user.
 For example, conclusion statements do not require a response.
 Some messages require only a yes or no response.
-In addition to the message
+In addition to the message, Amazon Lex provides additional context about the message in the response that you can use to enhance client behavior, such as displaying the appropriate client user interface.
+Consider the following examples:

 -